ghatikisrikar/Coding-Challenge---RISC-V-ACT-Framework-Enablement-and-M-Mode-Firmware-Validation-on-Hardware-Board/README.md

 The commands to run in linux terminal are as follows

-gcc serial_test.c -o serial_test #to compile the code sudo ./serial_test #to run the code
+gcc serial_test.c -o serial_test #to compile the code"/n"
+sudo ./serial_test #to run the code

 The result is as follows